replicatedhq/kURL/docs/ipv6.md

 * Antrea with encryption requires the kernel wireguard module to be available.
 The installer will bail if wireguard module cannot be loaded.
 Follow this guide for your OS, then reboot before running kurl: https://www.wireguard.com/install/.
 * Rook is the only supported CSI (1.5.12+).
 * Snapshots require velero 1.7.1+.
-* External load balancer hasn't been tested.
+* External load balancer requires a DNS name.
+You cannot enter an IPv6 IP at the load balancer prompt.
-* HTTP proxy hasn't been tested.
-* Host preflight checks fail even though install succeeds.

 ## Host Requirements